NETWAYS/gitlab-training/day1/07_Collaboration/04_Advanced.md

 Use `git stash pop` to fetch the changes again.
 You can stash multiple uncommitted stages, `git stash list` will list them.

-`git archive` creates a tarball from the given working tree (HEAD or tag).
 ~~~ENDSECTION~~~